sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 each key in their language.
 Read more about how
 [Flex handles microcopy](/concepts/microcopy/).

-By default, FTW templates use built-in translation files to show translation messages in the UI.
-However, starting in 2022-05, operators can also modify microcopy in Flex Console using hosted translation assets.
+By default, FTW templates use built-in microcopy files to show microcopy messages in the UI.
+However, starting in 2022-05, operators can also modify microcopy in Flex Console using hosted microcopy assets.
 The built-in microcopy are merged with the hosted microcopy in the template, so you can use both ways of managing microcopy.
-Read more about how to
-[modify built-in microcopy in FTW templates](/ftw/how-to-change-ftw-bundled-microcopy/) and
+Read more about how to [modify built-in microcopy in FTW templates](/ftw/how-to-change-ftw-bundled-microcopy/) and
 [how hosted microcopy work in the FTW templates](/ftw/hosted-microcopy/).